tylertitsworth/5th-age-srd/Classes/Paladin.md

 For one battle per day, grant all nearby allies a +1 bonus to melee attack rolls.

+#### Guiding Smite

-**Guiding Smite (Smite Power):** On a hit, the target is vulnerable to your allies’ attacks until the start of your next turn.
+On a hit, the target is vulnerable to your allies’ attacks until the start of your next turn.

 ---